Easy Cranberry Bread Recipe (100% Whole Wheat)

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-I think I’ve mentioned in the past that I was privileged to live with a family in college where I learned how to make some really good recipes.
-I still make many of them today – French beef stew (I think it’s the best stew out there!), Tex-Mex salad with ranch style beans, American-style French salad dressing, and this cranberry bread recipe are just a few.
+In college I lived with a family where I learned how to make some wonderful recipes that I still make today like French beef stew (I think it’s the best stew out there!), Tex-Mex salad with ranch style beans, American-style French salad dressing, and this cranberry bread recipe.

 And this cranberry bread is a case in point: oh, the days we’d come home to the smell of this freshly baked bread from the oven!
 And while it smells heavenly, the taste is out-of-this-world, too.
-The bright citrus flavors combine SO well with the cranberry (which is why I added it to this yummy homemade naturally sweetened cranberry sauce, too) and the nuts I always add (though they’re optional).
+The bright citrus flavors combine SO well with the nuts and cranberry (which is why I add orange to my naturally sweetened cranberry sauce, too).

-Over the years I have adapted the original recipe I copied down to use less sugar and 100% whole wheat flour in the form of pastry flour.
+Over the years I have adapted the original recipe I copied down to use less sugar and 100% whole wheat pastry.
 I’ve found that you can easily use whole wheat pastry flour in place of all purpose flour in most recipes like quick breads, cookies, and muffins.

 This really is one of my favorite bread recipes, though I usually only make it in the fall.
 And then after a year of not having it, I’m surprised all over again with how yummy it is!
 This is definitely a recipe you can feel great about gifting to friends and family – everyone loves it.

-To make this cranberry bread recipe you simply stir together the dry ingredients and then cut in the butter until the mixture looks like cornmeal, pictured above.
+Step 1: Mix together the dry ingredients and then cut in the butter until the mixture looks like cornmeal, pictured above.
+Alternately, melt the butter or use oil and mix with the wet ingredients before adding to the dry mixture.

-Stir together the wet ingredients in a small cup and then pour them into the dry mixture, stirring just until moist.
-It’s okay to still see some pieces of flour since we’re going to be folding in the cranberries.
+Step 2: Stir together the wet ingredients in a small cup and then pour them into the dry mixture, stirring just until moist.
+It’s okay to still see some pieces of flour since we need to still fold in the cranberries.

 Do you wonder why some recipes specifically state to not stir batters like this too much?
 Me, too, so I did a bit of research and found it’s because of two reasons: